-33 Payment difficulties (SRC and MRC)

-- (1) A retailer must offer and apply payment plans for: - (a) hardship customers; and - (b) other residential customers experiencing payment difficulties if the customer informs the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance.

-- (2) However, a retailer is not required to offer a payment plan to a customer referred to in subclause (1) if the customer: - (a) has had 2 payment plans cancelled due to non-payment in the previous 12 months; or - (b) has been convicted of an offence involving illegal use of energy in the previous 2 years. - (3) A retailer must provide information to a customer referred to in subclause (1) about the availability of government funded energy charge rebate, concession or relief schemes, including the Utility Relief Grant Scheme. - (3A) A retailer must not require the payment of any amount as a condition of providing the customer with an application form for a Utility Relief Grant. - (4) Clause 72 applies to a residential customer referred to in subclause (1) (b) in the same way as it applies to a hardship customer.
+33 [Not used] Payment difficulties (SRC and MRC) A retailer must offer and apply payment plans for: (1) (a) hardship customers; and other residential customers experiencing payment customer informs the retailer in writing or difficulties if the by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance.
+However, a retailer is not required to offer a payment plan to a (2)customer referred to in subclause (1) if the customer. has had 2 payment plans cancelled due to non-payment in the previous 12 months: or has been convicted of an offence involving illegal use of energy in (b) the previous 2 years.
+(3) A retailer must provide information to a customer referred to insubclause (1) about the availability of government funded energy charge rebate, concession or relief schemes, including the Utility Relief Grant Scheme.
+A retailer must not require the payment of any amount as a condition (3A)of providing the customer with an application form for a Utility Relief Grant.
+Clause 72 applies to a residential customer referred to in subclause (1) (b) in the same way as it applies to a hardship customer.
+Application of this clause to standard retail contracts This clause applies in relation to standard retail contracts.
+Application of this clause to market retail contracts This clause applies in relation to market retail contracts.